Michelle's Craftsman Farm House

 Her story is nothing short of amazing.

-multi-talented lady who has a background in architecture and horticulture.
-She loves
+Michelle is a multi-talented lady who has a background in architecture and horticulture.

-background in Architecture enabled her to not only design her home but also act as General
+Michelle's background in Architecture enabled her to not only design her home but also act as General Contractor.

 Michelle authors Big Black Dog, a beautiful blog that journals her cooking adventures.